Sequence Diagrams

 Message Occurrence

-Message occurrence (complete UML name - message occurrence specification) is occurrence which represents such events as sending and receiving of signals or invoking or receiving of operation calls.
+Message occurrence (complete UML name - message occurrence specification) is an occurrence which represents such events as sending and receiving of signals or invoking or receiving of operation calls.

 Destruction Occurrence